noura1993/cc-w3-d2-lab/hw_CRUD_quiz.md

 - In the initialize method of the property class

 Q7.
 Why are some of the CRUD actions represented by instance methods, and others by class methods?
-- Class methods are helpful to find a record in the DB and create an instance from it that I can use later.
-Instance methods are useful to provide quick save/update/delete methods on the object after I've found or created it.
+- We are using class methods to find an entry in the database and get a Property instance created from it.
+We are using instance methods to do save/update/delete operations.

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?
 - Array of hashes is returned.
 We access it by getting first element returned from the insert, and access the id from the hash and convert it to integer